-Some of these people, however, won’t be as helpful — they may smoke cigarettes right in front of you and even make fun of your decision to quit smoking.
-But those people are a part of your life, too, even if smoking cigarettes isn't.
-So part of Re-learning Support is re-learning how to deal with some of these difficult situations with important people in your life.
+Some of these people might, however, not be as helpful — they may use tobacco right in front of you or make you feel bad about quitting.
+But those people are a part of your life, too, even if tobacco isn't.
+Part of going tobacco-free is learning how to deal with some of these difficult situations with important people in your life.
 Here are some examples of how you might handle unsupportive people:

-Finally, if some people continue to give you a hard time or smoke cigarettes in front of you, simply avoid them for a while.
+Some people might continue to give you a hard time or smoke cigarettes in front of you.
+Avoid them for a while, if you can.
 If that's not possible, get additional support.
 Here are some options:

 Next, check out these quitting tips and techniques.